Privacy Policy

 We may also retain aggregate information beyond this time for research purposes and to help us develop and improve our services.
 You cannot be identified from aggregate information retained or used for these purposes.

-your right to withdraw consent where we are processing your data based on consent.
+Your also have right to withdraw consent where we are processing your personal information based on consent, but this will not affect any processing undertaken before you withdraw such consent.

-If your request or concern is not satisfactorily resolved by us, you may approach your local data protection authority, (see
+If your request or concern is not satisfactorily resolved by us or in any event if you wish to lodge a complaint, you may approach your local data protection supervisory authority, (see

 http://ec.europa.eu/justice/data-protection/bodies/authorities/index_en.html).